-September 18, 2012 – Rachel Sklar, Founder of Change The Ratio and TheLi.st, spoke to the Shorenstein Center about gender disparity in the tech business, and how the ratio of men to women could be shifted toward more equality.
+September 18, 2012 – Rachel Sklar, Founder of Change The Ratio and TheLi.st, spoke to the Shorenstein Center about gender disparity in the tech and media industries, and how the ratio of men to women could be shifted toward more equality.
 The event was co-sponsored by the Women and Public Policy Program.

 Sklar, who is a media writer and social media entrepreneur, acknowledged that there is an increasing number of women in leadership positions, and while this is good news, "as soon as the ratio gets a little better," people tend to think nothing more needs to be done.
 Sklar argued that while progress is being made, the fight for a balanced ratio is still ongoing.